Man Utd news: Paul Pogba beats his goal tally from last 17 games under Jose Mourinho | Goal.com

 Pogba beats his Man Utd goal tally from last 17 games under Mourinho

-Paul Pogba has scored more goals in three games under Ole Gunnar Solskjaer as he did in his last 17 appearances for Jose Mourinho.
+Paul Pogba has scored more goals in three games under Ole Gunnar Solskjaer than he did in his last 17 appearances for Jose Mourinho.

 The France international netted his fourth goal since Solskjaer was appointed as interim boss by United, giving the Reds a 2-0 lead over Bournemouth at Old Trafford on Sunday after he had netted the opener earlier.
 The goal also saw him become the first United player to net consecutive Premier League braces since Wayne Rooney in December 2012.